Midge Bites (Symptoms, What They Look Like, and How to Treat)

 How to Prevent Midges From Biting You

-Another measure is the use of baby oil mixed with Dettol before stepping outside.
+Finally, try applying baby oil mixed with Dettol before stepping outside.

 Want to Let the Pros Handle It?